JulianaZani/codeinstituteproject/README.md

 ![CourseHeader](doc/screenshots/screenshot08.png)

-The link to the registration page is at almost the end of the main page, making it easier for users to navigate.
+The link at the end of the main section directs users to the registration page.

 ![CourseMain](assets/images/Screenshot%202025-01-10%20160548.png)